 2020 OSCM Division Joint Junior Faculty and Doctoral Consortium at the Academy of Management

-This consortium has been a regular feature of the division’s conference program, and has been instrumental in assisting doctoral students and junior faculty in furthering their research and building their professional network with peers and senior faculty.
+This consortium has been a regular feature of the division’s conference professional development workshop (PDW) program, and has been instrumental in assisting doctoral students and junior faculty in furthering their research and building their professional network with peers and senior faculty.

 The primary focus of the joint consortium involves an intensive research incubator session for doctoral students and junior faculty.
-Doctoral students are asked to give a short (15 minute) presentation about their research proposal to a panel of senior and junior faculty who then provide feedback and guidance on each proposal.
+Doctoral students are asked to give a short (15 minute) round table presentation about their research proposal to a panel of senior and junior faculty who then provide feedback and guidance on each proposal.
 Subsequently, the junior faculty will have an opportunity to present their research programs describing how they are extending their dissertation research and/or starting new research streams.
 The doctoral students are expected to ask questions and learn about building a research identity.
-In addition to the research incubator session, several panel sessions will further elaborate on publishing and the development of research streams.
-Experts in the field are invited to provide their input and engage participants in Q&A sessions.
+In addition to the research incubator session, several sessions will further elaborate on publishing and the development of research streams.
+This includes a panel discussion with various editor-in-chiefs of leading OSCM journals, an interview with an experienced OSCM scholar who will honestly share his pathway to publishing papers, as well as a research dilemma game.
+To ‘Broaden our Sight’, scholars in adjacent academic fields are invited to provide their input and engage participants in a Q&A session about doing multidisciplinary research.

-The consortium coordinators are John Macdonald (firstname.lastname@example.org) for the junior faculty and Desirée van Dun (email@example.com) for the doctoral students.
-If you are interested in attending the Joint Junior Faculty and Doctoral Consortium, please send your application by e-mail to the relevant coordinator by the 15th of April, 2020.
-Applications will be acknowledged via email by mid May.
-The consortium is a pre-registration event; all attendees must pre-register in accordance with these instructions.
+If you are interested in attending the Junior Faculty and Doctoral Consortium, please send your application by e-mail to the relevant coordinator by May 17, 2020.
+Applications will be acknowledged via email by end of May.
+The consortium is a pre-registration event; all attendees must pre-register in accordance with instructions we will send out to accepted participants.

 2019 Consortium Group Picture (Boston)